The Block Brochure: Welcome to the Soil 5: Background

 On October 1, 2012, E-40 announced he would be releasing The Block Brochure: Welcome to the Soil 4, 5 and 6 on March 26, 2013.
 On June 12, 2013, the album covers were revealed for The Block Brochure: Welcome to the Soil 4, 5 and 6.
-In June 2013, E-40 explained why he was releasing three albums in one day, saying: "I’m a score and a nickel deep in the game!
-That’s 25 years with real studio albums on the shelf.
+In June 2013, E-40 explained why he was releasing three albums in one day, saying: I'm a score and a nickel deep in the game!
+That's 25 years with real studio albums on the shelf.
 If an artist can release two and three mixtapes a year for free, I can release two or three official studio albums a year for money.
 As an independent artist I do what I want, not what I can.
-I’m putting out three albums because I’ve got 3 decades of fans that I gotta satisfy.
-I’ve been through hella different eras of music and I survived successfully!
+I'm putting out three albums because I've got 3 decades of fans that I gotta satisfy.
+I've been through hella different eras of music and I survived successfully!
 It took William Shakespeare 20 years of experience to write Hamlet!
-I make Slaps and paint pictures with my raps and I’m in my prime with 25 years of experience.
-You ain’t gotta like me but you gotta respect me!"
+I make slaps and paint pictures with my raps and I'm in my prime with 25 years of experience.
+You ain't gotta like me but you gotta respect me!

 In a December 2013, interview with HipHopDX, E-40 spoke about the direction he went on the album, saying: "I just wanna keep it right in the pocket of what they been listening to with a new school twist, but keep the old school twist too.
 You feel me?
 So I want to make sure it's the right recipe.
 The right...
 When you dip your finger in that sauce, the seasoning is perfect."
 In the same interview he spoke about how he decided who he would collaborate with on the album, saying: "You know, a lot of times, we get the beats early.
 The beat is always first.
-Us as artists, we like, "This the perfect beat.
+Us as artists, we like, 'This the perfect beat.
 Do you know who would sound good on here?
-Big K.R.I.T. and Z-Ro."
+Big K.R.I.T. and Z-Ro.'
 And I rock with 'em.
 I got love for 'em, so let's see if they can get on this with me, and that's how it all unfolds."

-In a December 2013, interview with XXL, E-40 spoke about the process of recording three album's, saying: "I’m not going to lie, this one was tough to do.
+In a December 2013, interview with XXL, E-40 spoke about the process of recording three albums, saying: "I'm not going to lie, this one was tough to do.
 To come back with 4, 5 and 6, three albums, it comes to a point where I can do one album standing on my head, easy.
-I’d probably have it done within three weeks or a month the way I work.
+I'd probably have it done within three weeks or a month the way I work.
 The Block Brochure 4, 5 and 6, it was a trip because I did over a hundred songs and I shaved it all the way down to 42 songs.
 But I shaved it down because I wanted every song to poke out like nipples.
-And that’s what it’s doing.
+And that's what it's doing.
 Just throw it in and just ride, just have a good time."